geekscape/mqtt_lua/readme.markdown

 -----
 The Lua MQTT client library comes with three command line utilites, which are useful for testing the library and acting as example code.
+These utilities require that Lua Penlight has been installed.

 #### mqtt\_test: Test publish and receive messages on different topics